ecker-lab/docker-1/README.md

 ## Build and use image locally

-Build the Docker image locally:
+In case you want to build the Docker image locally:
 ```bash
 docker build . -t your-image-tag
 ```